dulldesk/dulldesk.github.io/css/README.md

 For external projects.
-In the future, this will be moved under /assets/css.
+In the future, this will be moved.